 - Always use the smallest number of triangles possible when creating colliders.
 Avoid making a copy of a complex object to use as a collider.
 Simple colliders guarantee a good user-experience in and keep your scene within the triangle limitations.

-- Collider objects shouldn’t have any material, as users of your scene will never see it.
-Colliders are invisible to users.
+- Collider objects shouldn’t have any material, as players of your scene will never see it.
+Colliders are invisible to players.